rux616/Portable-Junk-Recycler-Mk-2/Docs/Portable Junk Recycler Mk 2/README.md

 The General Multiplier Adjustment and the Scrapper Perk Multiplier Adjustment both have additional configurability for what multiplier to apply whether the player is in a player-owned settlement or not.

-Additionally, the left hand side of the formula (`NumberOfComponentsToRecycle * Multiplier`) can be modified in a couple different ways before the final value of `NumberOfComponentsReturned` is reached:
+Additionally, the right hand side of the formula (`NumberOfComponentsToRecycle * Multiplier`) can be modified in a couple different ways before the final value of `NumberOfComponentsReturned` is reached:
 - If the 'Always Return At Least One Component' option is `ON` and `NumberOfComponentsToRecycle` is not 0, then `NumberOfComponentsReturned` will always be at least 1, even if the formula would normally have rounded things to 0.
 In effect, changes the formula to be

       NumberOfComponentsReturned = max(1, NumberOfComponentsToRecycle * Multiplier)